A NSW Government website

 Independent Advice

 OCSE is tasked with delivering evidence-based scientific advice to government on a range of difficult challenges.
 In compiling this advice, OCSE assembles panels and committees comprised of eminent academics and experts in relevant fields.
-Examples of recent work includes independent reports on Mining in the Sydney Water Catchment, the NSW Koala Strategy, Bottled Water in the Northern Rivers and Tunnel Air Quality.
+Examples of recent work includes independent reports on the 2023 Mass Fish Deaths in the Darling-Baaka River at Menindee, Synthetic Turf in Public Spaces and the annual Assessment of Summer Preparedness for the NSW Energy Market.

 Research Support